onthebusiness/harelang.org/content/platforms.md

   </tbody>
 </table>

-Hare can also on the bare metal, without a host operating system.
+Hare can also run on the bare metal, without a host operating system.